 The Council on Lifestyle and Cardiometabolic Health promotes the expansion and exchange of knowledge with the ultimate goal of improving cardiovascular health across the lifespan.
 The council nurtures basic, clinical, epidemiological, and translational science related to nutrition, lipids, obesity, diabetes, physical activity, and behavioral change.

 The QCOR Council provides a forum for a multidisciplinary group of volunteers committed to making a substantial contribution to reducing the burden of heart disease and stroke through improving healthcare quality and patient outcomes.
-Partners gain insight on how to provide effective, safe, timely, equitable, efficient, and patient-centered care.
+Members gain insight on how to provide effective, safe, timely, equitable, efficient, and patient-centered care.

 The KCVD Council works to reduce cardiovascular-related disability and death through research, communication, advocacy, and education about the kidney.
 Kidney disease is a major cause and consequence of cardiovascular disease.
 Chronic renal insufficiency can contribute to development of hypertension, vascular disease, atherosclerosis and other morbidity and mortality risk factors.

 The Stroke Council is dedicated to advancing the science of stroke prevention, treatment and recovery through research and education.
-Partners develop scientifically based publications, meetings, education, and training programs; they help translate stroke-related science into effective initiatives and products for the public, healthcare professionals, healthcare facilities and policymakers.
+Members develop scientifically based publications, meetings, education, and training programs; they help translate stroke-related science into effective initiatives and products for the public, healthcare professionals, healthcare facilities and policymakers.